open-telemetry/opentelemetry-dotnet/docs/logs/extending-the-sdk/README.md

   and implement the `Export` method.
 * Exporters can optionally implement the `OnShutdown` method.
-* Depending on user's choice and load on the application, `Export` may get called with one or more activities.
+* Depending on user's choice and load on the application, `Export` may get called with one or more log records.
-* Exporters will only receive sampled-in and ended activities.
+* Exporters will only receive sampled-in log records.
 * Exporters should not throw exceptions from `Export` and `OnShutdown`.
-* Exporters should not modify activities they receive (the same activity may be exported again by different exporter).
+* Exporters should not modify log records they receive (the same log records may be exported again by different exporter).
 * Exporters are responsible for any retry logic needed by the scenario.
 The SDK does not implement any retry logic.
 * Exporters should avoid generating telemetry and causing live-loop, this can be